AmruthPillai/CS-VTU-Lab-Manual/3rd-Sem/DataStructures_Lab/Syllabus.md

   * Design, develop, and execute a program in C to implement a doubly linked list where each node consists of integers.
 The program should support the following operations:
     * i.
 Create a doubly linked list by adding each node at the front.
     * ii.
 Insert a new node to the left of the node whose key value is read as an input.
     * iii.
-Delete the node of a given data if it is found, otherwise displayappropriate message.
+Delete the node of a given data if it is found, otherwise display appropriate message.
     * iv.
 Display the contents of the list.
   * (Note: Only either (a,b and d) or (a, c and d) may be asked in the examination)